nerc-project/nerc-docs/docs/openshift-ai/data-science-project/model-serving-in-the-rhoai.md

 If you did not expose the model externally through a route, click on the Internal Service link in the Inference endpoint section.
-A popup will display the address for the gRPC and the REST URLs fpr the inference endpoints as shown below:
+A popup will display the address for the gRPC and the REST URLs for the inference endpoints as shown below:

 ![Successfully Deployed Model Inference endpoints Info](images/deployed-model-inference-endpoints.png)